feifeibear/Odysseus-Transformer/README.md

 1. Employing hybrid parallelism with Odysseus and Ring-Attention.
 2. Currently limited to batch size of 1; integration of hybrid and data parallelism for batch sizes greater than 1 is not supported.
-3. FSDP appears to conflict with gradient checkpointing.
+3. Applying the gradient checkpointing.
 4. Loading model checkpoints for Odysseus and TP-SP is not available; parameters are now initialized from scratch.
-5. MoE supports
+5. Supporting MoE architectures.

 ### Acknowledgements